The Idea #

 Now comes the part which was actually figuring out how to make the physical videowall.

 For the first iteration, we just wanted to get a good digital layout of the motherboard.
-A neat trick I used was to scan the motherboard with a ruler.
-The scan should be to scale, but just in case the ruler lets you resize it easily.
+A neat trick I used was to scan the motherboard with a ruler, allowing you to scale the image to the correct dimensions.

 Computer Aided Discomfort (CAD) #

-My experience with 3D modelling was Tinkercad, a simplistic browser-based modeler that I’d used for small projects, and Blender, a more artistic focused 3D modelling software.
+My experience with 3D modeling prior to this project was Tinkercad, a simple browser-based modeler that I’d used for small projects, and Blender, a more artistic focused 3D modeling software.

 After printing it off on a 3D printer, I slotted two motherboards through the pegs...